Call to Mind provides simple, supportive and tailored telepsychiatry appointments to people living across Australia.

 To make a referral, fax referrals to 03 9978 9458, submit via Health Link (using code ‘callmind’), submit via Argus (using code ‘email@example.com’) or email to firstname.lastname@example.org.

-For psychiatry referrals, please make sure the referral is addressed to “Dear Psychiatrist” and includes a request for a bulk-billed 291 assessment or private ongoing care as well.
-For psychology, please include the referral and mental health care plan.
+For psychiatry referrals, please make sure the referral is addressed to “Dear Psychiatrist” and includes a request for a 291 assessment or ongoing care.
 All referrals must include patient email address and phone number.
 Call to Mind will then contact your patient to arrange an appointment time.

 Consults are held on a secure video conferencing platform (Coviu), either at the patient’s home or at the GP practice if there are concerns about risk or if the patient needs assistance starting the call.